stlehmann/pyads/doc/installation.md

 >>> import pyads
 ```

-If you get an *OSError* saying that the *adslib.so* could not be found there
+If you get an *OSError* saying that the *AdsLib.so* could not be found there
 probably went something wrong with the build process of the shared library.
 In
-this case you can create the *adslib.so* manually by doing the following:
+this case you can create the *AdsLib.so* manually by doing the following:

 ```bash
 cd adslib